Syrian Emergency Task Force

-Political Advocacy: The Caesar Act
+The Caesar Act

-The Syrian Emergency Task Force (SETF) works in close partnership with the Caesar Team and the former Syrian military photographer, code-names Caesar, who smuggled 55,000 photographs out of Syria.
-These brutal images, known as the Caesar file, have been verified by the FBI's International Human Rights Unit (IHRU).
-The cache of photos documents the systemic mass murders and atrocities carried out inside Assad regime prisons.
+The Syrian Emergency Task Force (SETF) worked in partnership with the Caesar Team and the former Syrian military photographer Fareed al-Madhhan (code-named Caesar), who smuggled 55,000 photographs out of Syria.
+These images are known as the Caesar file.
+Caesar's testimony before a U.S. congressional committee prompted the drafting and later passage of the Caesar Syria Civilian Protection Act, also known as the Caesar Act.